Environment and sustainability

 - E-scooters: are a new addition to our estate.
 They can be found on our Lord Mayor’s Walk campus, just outside the Holgate building and Fountains Learning Centre, at the Haxby Road Sports Park, and at City Residence.
 These can be used for travelling around the city centre.

-- Electrical vehicles: 70% of our maintenance vans are run 100% electric.
+- Electrical vehicles: 70% of our maintenance vans are electric and when replacing vehicles, we are adding to this electric fleet.

 Each decision we take, the investment we make and innovation we pursue must recognise wider environmental responsibility.
 Building on the positive initiatives we already have in place to protect our habitat and procure new business and buildings responsibly, we must set a positive example - shaping capacity to rise to the environmental challenges our planet increasingly faces for a more sustainable future.